bekinal/AWS-Cloud-Basics-Security-/README.md

+The below AWS projects demonstrate my cloud readiness as a SOC Analyst.
+From cost anomaly detection and IAM hardening to WAF deployment and security group auditing, these labs reflect the breadth of knowledge needed to monitor, defend, and respond to threats in a modern cloud environment.

+---

 ## [AWS Instance Setup](https://github.com/bekinal/AWS-Instance-Setup/blob/main/README.md)
 This lab showcases my ability to provision and manage EC2 instances — the backbone of many cloud deployments.
 Understanding how these systems are deployed and accessed is essential for detecting unauthorized usage, improper configurations, and exposed services.